IntroSDE/introsde/lab04/README.md

 * **Where do those generated classes we saw earlier come from?**
 * JAXB comes with an XML Schema binding compilation tool (which was invoked by the target **generate** in our build script by using a "taskdef" definition).
-* Explore the classes under the newly created "generated folder"
+* Explore the classes under the newly created "generated folder".
+They are the result of generating classes based on the XML schema defined in catalog.xsd
 * Now, Marshal these classes into an XML

     ```sh